 Caffeine is often a daily part of people’s routines.
-Some joke that their day can’t start without their morning cup of coffee or three.
-Coffee and caffeine are staples in many office environments, and coffee shops are found on many street corners in America.
+Some joke that their day can’t start without their coffee or three.
+Coffee and caffeine are staples in many office environments, and coffee shops are on many street corners in America.
 Is it possible that this thing so many of us rely on could be a drug?

 Caffeine is Considered a Drug

 Caffeine is, in fact, a stimulant drug.
 Stimulant drugs increase the rate of brain and body activity.
 That is why consuming a caffeine product can make you feel more alert or awake.
 Specifically, caffeine stimulates the central nervous system.
-It also increases blood pressure, acts as a diuretic, and increases the release of stomach acid.
+It also increases blood pressure, acts as a diuretic, and releases stomach acid.

 Caffeine is deemed safe for healthy adults when taken by mouth at daily doses of 400mg or less.
 That is about 4 cups of coffee.